Islamic Republic of Iran Air Force: 1990s

 During the 1991 Persian Gulf War, numerous Iraqi pilots flew Iraqi Air Force aircraft to Iran to avoid destruction by coalition forces.
 The Iranians impounded these aircraft and never returned them, putting them in service in the IRIAF and claiming them as reparations for the Iran–Iraq War.
-The aircraft included several Mirage F1s, MiG-23s, MiG-29s, Su-20s, Su-22Ms, Su-24s, Su-25s and a number of Il-76s, including the secret, one-off AEW-AWACS Il-76 "ADNAN 1" prototype.
+The aircraft included several Mirage F1EQ, MiG-21PF, MiG-23BN, MiG-29A, Su-20s, Su-22M4, Su-24MK, Su-25K and a number of Il-76s, including the secret, one-off AEW-AWACS Il-76 "ADNAN 1" prototype.

 Even after the cease-fire with Iraq, the IRIAF carried out several air raids against Kurdish bases in northern Iraq.
 The first raid was conducted using eight F-4s armed with rockets and cluster bombs on 6 April 1992 against People's Mujahedin of Iran's Camp Ashraf.
 During this event one F-4 was shot down by either insurgent or Iraqi military AAA.
 Both pilots, Lt.
 Col Amini and Cpt.
 Sharifi, were captured, and freed in 1998.
 Despite threats of response, Iraq was not able to retaliate due to its own fight against Kurdish separatist guerrillas and the Western-imposed no-fly zones that crippled and limited its air force's operations.

 In 2007, Iraq asked Iran to return some of the scores of Iraqi fighter planes that flew there ahead of the Gulf War in 1991.
 In 2014, Iran was receptive to the demands and was working on refurbishing an unspecified number of jets.
 In late 2014, Iran returned 130 military aircraft to Iraq.